alecacco/Traffic-Junction-Tuner/README.md

 # Traffic-Junction-Tuner
 Originally Alessandro Cacco & Andrea Ferigo Bio Inspired Artificial Intelligence project for AA 2018/19 Giovanni Iacca's course.
 Later evolved in the Traffic Junction Tuner project, developed by Alessandro Cacco and tutored by Giovanni Iacca.
+Evolve a road scenario and improve the traffic lights configurations by means of genetic algorithms, using as fitness function the evaluation of custom objective expression on simulation results.
+The simulation are run with synthetic traffic, generated multiple times with different traffic densities to mimic a realistic road behavior.

 ## TJTuner.py
 This is the main tool, it manages the custom inspyred implementation of NSGA-II.
 It makes use of several libraries included in the repo.